Sammaye/yii2-audittrail/README.md

 ## Migration

-You may need to copy the migration file (within the `migrations` folder) to your `console/migrations` folder since otherwise Yii2 may not recognise it exists.
+You may need to copy the migration file (within the `migrations` folder) to your `console/migrations` folder since Yii2 may not recognise it exists otherwise.

 ## Resources: